 Exxon CEO sticks to spending targets as oil prices tumble

-Two years into an ambitious growth plan to revive earnings at the largest U.S. oil company, Exxon Mobil said on Tuesday it would stick to its spending plans even as its rivals trim costs.
-Exxon faces oil prices that have fallen over 20% this year, the lowest natural gas prices in decades, a long-term industry outlook too is clouded by a push toward cleaner fuel and pressure from investors for higher returns.
+Two years into an ambitious growth plan to revive earnings at the largest U.S. oil company, Exxon Mobil said on Thursday it would stick to its plans to "lean in" to spending even as its rivals trim costs.
+Oil prices have fallen over 20% this year, the lowest natural gas prices in decades, and a long-term industry outlook is clouded as well by a push toward cleaner fuel and pressure from investors for higher returns.

-It plans to spend between $30 billion and $35 billion a year through 2025, with about $33 billion in capital expenditure this year.
-The company's growth strategy "will lead to sustained improvement in shareholder value," Exxon's Chief Executive Officer Darren Woods said in New York, where the company held its annual investor day meeting.
+Still, Exxon sees a chance to grow while its peers underinvest in new projects.
+It plans to spend between $30 billion and $35 billion a year through 2025.
+Spending will rise from $31 billion last year to about $33 billion this year.
+The company is "mindful of the current market environment," but will stay with its strategy of "leaning into this market when others have pulled back," Exxon's Chief Executive Darren Woods said at the company's annual investor day meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)